SanyaSemenov/angular-kladr/README.md

 ```typescript
 import { KladrModule } from 'angular-kladr';
 ```
-Add imported module to the *imports* section in NgModule decorator
+Add imported module to the *imports* section in NgModule decorator.
 ```typescript
 @NgModule({
   .